-Why Choose Our Financial Regulation lawyers?We advise businesses at all stages of development from the establishment of financial services firms through to mergers and acquisitions, corporate governance arrangements, restructurings, financings, regulatory capital arrangements to the creation and distribution of financial products and other matters of strategic importance.
-We also advise on the interaction between UK and non-UK regulation including, of course, Brexit.
+Regulatory work covers all stages of development from the establishment of financial services firms through to mergers and acquisitions, corporate governance arrangements, restructurings, financings, regulatory capital arrangements to the creation and distribution of financial products and other matters of strategic importance.
+We also advise on the interaction between UK and non-UK regulation including, of course, the aftermath of Brexit.

-Our clients include banks broker-dealers and other investment firms, commodity traders, mutuals, investment managers, payment and e-money institutions, funds and fund managers and various fintech businesses, including peer-to-peer and other innovative finance providers as well as firms involved in claims management.
+Our clients include banks, broker-dealers and other investment firms, commodity traders, mutuals, investment managers, payment and e-money institutions, funds and fund managers and various fintech businesses, including peer-to-peer and other innovative finance providers as well as firms involved in claims management.

 Notable deals and highlights

-- Defending investigations and responding to enquiries by the Financial Conduct Authority, the Prudential Regulation Authority, Serious Fraud Office and the London Metal Exchange.
+- Defending investigations and responding to enquiries by the Financial Conduct Authority, the Prudential Regulation Authority, Serious Fraud Office and the London Metal Exchange